coatespt/cursor-twitter/SESSION_NOTES.md

 - Make tests around everything.

 - Build out the offensive word detection mechanism.
-It should
-  - Read in a file of words to ignore.
-Niggah, niggaaazz, etc.
-  - Build a set of these words.
-  - Main could check each token for presence in that set before passing the token to the busy word processor queues.

-- Find the right data structure to output the set of busy words.
-It need the words by frequency class and the ID's of the Tweets.
-Or some way to identify the Tweets that the batch of words pertains to.
+Check.
+This is in the tokenizer.
+There is a file of explicit words.
+There is also some generic activities, like a minimum token length in config.yaml.

 - Find the Tweets that the set of busy words applies to and do the clustering.